haskell-game/fungen/README.md

 FunGEn (Functional Game Engine) is a cross-platform, BSD-licensed, OpenGL-based 2D game engine written in Haskell.
-It is intended to help game programmers in the game development process, in a faster and more automated way.
-FunGEn supports:
+It is intended to help game programmers make games in a faster and more automated way.
+FunGEn
+supports:

 - Initialization, updating, removing, rendering and grouping routines for game objects;
 - Definition of a game background (or map), including texture-based maps and tile maps;